 Causes of Air Pollution Exposure in Schools

 The location of school buildings can be an important determinant for the effects of outdoor air pollutants.
 Buildings next to high-traffic areas or school buses idling next to school entrances, windows, and air intakes are more likely to have higher levels of outdoor air pollutants drawn indoors.
 Pollutants such as smoke, road dust, car exhaust, and factory emissions can add up to poor-quality air.
-Higher concentrations of particulate matter in outdoor air can worsen indoor air quality in buildings with less than adequate ventilation, ineffective or lack of air filtration, and located in proximity to roadways or idling of school buses and other vehicles.
-Depending on climate conditions and season, particulate matter concentrations may be better or worse and may need to be considered for children with asthma.
+Higher concentrations of particulate matter in outdoor air can worsen indoor air quality in buildings with less than adequate ventilation, ineffective or lack of air filtration, or buildings that are located in proximity to roadways or idling school buses and other vehicles.
+Depending on climate conditions and season, particulate matter concentrations may vary and will need to be considered for children with asthma.

 Schools can reduce the exposure of outdoor air pollution by addressing factors such as near-road pollution, idling, and school siting; below is a brief description of each.
 Implementation of multiple best practices and strategies to reduce overall exposure is recommended.